pkozul/ha-floorplan/README.md

             '
 ```

 Below is an example of using dynamic images which are swapped out at runtime, based on the sensor's current state.
-In the example below, the `sensor.melbourne_dark_sky_icon` entitiy is mapped to a `<rect>` in the SVG file with the same id (which simply acts as a placeholder).
+In the example below, the `sensor.home_dark_sky_icon` entitiy is mapped to a `<rect>` in the SVG file with the same id (which simply acts as a placeholder).
 Whenever the temperature sensor changes state, the `image_template` is evaluated to determine which SVG image should be emebedded within the bounds of the `<rect>`.

 ```
       groups: